vilhok/aoc-lib/README.md

 protected void insertTestsPart2(List<Test> tests) { }
 ```

 These can be used to insert test cases for each part of the puzzle.
 These have to be manually extracted from the web page.
-The solver calls these methods first to get the tests, and then calls your solving function with those values.
-The actual input will be used as soon as the tests pass.
+The solver initially calls these methods to get the test cases.
+Tests cases - if any exist - are run and only if they all pass the actual input will be passed to your function.
 A partial example implementation for 2015 day 1:

 ```java
 protected void insertTestsPart1(List<Test> tests) {